-This blog post is based on a sermon I preached at St Mellitus College at Liverpool Cathedral on 16/04/2018, which was focussed on the following Bible passage:
+This blog post is based on a sermon I preached at St Mellitus College at Liverpool Cathedral earlier this year, which was focussed on the following Bible passage:

 15 I will return again to my place